floragunncom/search-guard-docs/_content/_docs_roles_permissions/configuration_roles_mapping.md

     - 'cn=ldaprole,ou=groups,dc=example,dc=com'
   hosts:
     - "*.devops.company.com"
+  ips:
+    - "10.12.13.0/24"
 ```

 A request can be assigned to one or more Search Guard roles.
 If a request is mapped to more than one role, the permissions of these roles are combined.

+**Note:** If you use the `host` option, Search Guard might have to perform a reverse DNS lookup to resolve the host name.

 ## Use wildcards and regular expressions